 The visitor is required at all times, upon request, to present proof of admission and a voucher or any discount coupon for admission to the personnel.

+Article 6:230p sub-paragraph e of the Dutch Civil Code is applicable to all types of tickets that are bought via the website.
+Under the provisions of this article the right of withdrawal under the Distance Selling Act is not applicable to services in the field of leisure activities.
 The prospective visitor is not entitled to repayment of the admission price or any other compensation in the event of loss or theft of the admission ticket before he/she has entered the museum complex.
 In the event the prospective visitor does not make use of an admission ticket purchased in advance, this shall be at the visitor's own expense and risk.
 This also applies in the event the admission ticket is only valid until a specific time and/or date.
 Once an admission ticket has been received, it cannot be exchanged.
 Neither shall the admission price be refunded.

 The resale of entrance tickets is not permitted without the prior permission of the Anne Frank House.
 The potential visitor may be denied access to the museum complex if it turns out that the entrance ticket, discount card or voucher has not been directly acquired from the Anne Frank House or an organisation authorised for this purpose by the Anne Frank House.

-The Anne Frank House wants to give as many as possible individuals and (school) groups the opportunity to visit the Anne Frank House, at an entry price determined by us.
+The Anne Frank House wants to give as many individuals and (school) groups as possible the opportunity to visit the Anne Frank House, at an entry price determined by us.
 Travel organisations / tour operators may not make bookings for third parties.

 Visit to the Museum Complex